 I have signed up for several software testing blogs and anything related to testing you can think of.
 In my opinion, good websites to register, follow and get involved with are:

 There is plenty of material from real testers, experiences and communities to exchange ideas experience.
 Above all, you can get into the testing real jobs; with time, as you gain experience, you can even get paid per bug found basis.

 One of the bests to get material and articles related to tests.

 They organise events, have plenty of articles, materials and have job posts and directory—a Large community of testers.

 He’s a guru in testing.
 Watch one of his videos on YouTube to give you a different perspective about Software Testing.

 Read the Foundation Level Syllabus

-Think of this as if you are taking a drive license exam, maybe you won’t do exactly as you do in everyday tasks as you have to complete and pass the exam.
-The focus here is not on the procedures, as there are many out there, you won’t see Agile, Scrum or any other procedure words here.
+Think of this as if you are taking a driving license exam; maybe you won’t do exactly as you do in everyday tasks as you have to complete and pass the exam.
+The focus here is not on the procedures, as there are many out there; you won’t see Agile, Scrum or any other procedure words here.
 The jargon is different, but the principle is the same.

-So, as a good test analyst as we are we want to challenge and question even the exam itself, don’t worry too much about that, try to absorb as much as you can the from the syllabus.
+So, as good test analysts as we are, we want to challenge and question even the exam itself.
+Don’t worry too much about that; try to absorb as much as you can from the syllabus.